-For example, if you’re interested in a particular industry, research they key influencers in that space and reach out to them via social media.
+For example, if you’re interested in a particular industry, research their key influencers in that space and reach out to them via social media.
 Networking in these unconventional spaces is a great supplement to the traditional networking you should pursue through personal connections with friends and family members.

 Networking also proves beneficial as oftentimes, knowing a person inside your dream company becomes a plus factor for getting hired.
-Having an insider who can attest and vouch to your integrity and character already equates to an endorsement to get hired.
+Having an insider who can attest and vouch for your integrity and character already equates to an endorsement to get hired.

 Additionally, this inside person can be your supporter and cover questions that may arise when it comes to your capabilities.
 You may not have the relevant educational qualification for a job, but there are potentially good reasons why you can do the job as well as (or even better than) other highly qualified applicants.
 These reasons may never show on your resume or cover letter.

-If, as a result of your networking, you managed to build a strong relationship with someone inside your dream company who is aware of this fact, they can speak on your behalf and inform the company of your valuable skills and talents.
+If, as a result of your networking, you managed to build a strong relationship with someone in your dream company who is aware of this fact, they can speak on your behalf and inform the company of your valuable skills and talents.